 The acceptance criteria is a stage where developers determine the steps and requirements of the chosen feature to bring the user story to life.
 They provide the required data to confirm that the story is compatible for testing, estimation, and execution.

+VII.
 Present the user stories for discussion

 Discuss the user stories with the development team, investors, and stakeholders.
 It’s the final step to ensure that everyone involved understands the same goal they have to achieve.
 The various team members could point out the weak points of the user story and whether a particular user should be a priority or whether it only serves a tiny and inconsequential portion of the target audience.